floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 ---

-When discussing C with C++ programmers I often notice a somewhat outdated view of C, usually a familiarity of a C dialect that lies somewhere between C89 and C99, because that's essentially the "subset of C that's supported by C++".
+When discussing C with C++ programmers I often notice a somewhat outdated view of C, usually a familiarity with a C dialect that lies somewhere between C89 and C99, because that's essentially the "subset of C that's supported by C++".